 Who am I designing for?

-Before diving into any insights from my interviews, I created a provisional persona to help me empathize with the typical Songkick user.
+Before analyzing my interviews, I created a provisional persona to help me empathize with the typical Songkick user.
 I based their behaviors and goals off some of the people I interviewed and my own assumptions that I wanted to validate at the end of the process.
-Meet Robert:

 Identify Pain Points